 Recovinyl's mission extends to optimising the resource efficiency of the PVC industry by mediating between recyclers and converters to establish a trustworthy relationship and material flow based on a recycled PVC material (recyclate) certification system.

-Recovinyl's target is to stimulate and certify the use of 700,000 tonnes of recycled PVC per year by 2020 as part of the total 800,000 challenge set in the VinylPlus Voluntary Commitment.
+Recovinyl target is to stimulate and certify the use of 800,000 tonnes of recycled PVC per year by 2020 as one of the challenges set in the VinylPlus Voluntary Commitment.

 Recovinyl works in partnership with consumers, businesses, municipalities, waste-management companies, recyclers and converters, as well as the European Commission and national and local governments.